Tribe's Guide to

 The law also provides that a biological father is liable to pay for the maintenance of the mother of his child around the time of childbirth, whether or not he is in or has ever been in a relationship with her.

-Talk to Tribe about getting a professional opinion about your legal prospects under a property settlement, about drafting your Terms of Settlement or Application for Consent Orders or for coaching on negotiating your property settlement.
+Talk to Tribe about getting a professional opinion about your legal prospects under a property settlement, Application for Consent Orders or for coaching on negotiating your property settlement

 Child support